semantic-release/semantic-release/README.md

 > The most important things in your package.json are the name and version fields.
 Those are actually required, and your package won't install without them.
 > -- [npm docs](https://docs.npmjs.com/files/package.json#version)

-While this entirely true the version number doesn't have to be checked into source control. `semantic-release` takes care of the version field right before `npm publish` uses it – and this is the only point when it _really_ is required.
+While this entirely true the version number doesn't have to be checked into source control. `semantic-release` takes care of the version field right before `npm publish` uses it – and this is the only point where it _really_ is required.

 ### Is there a way to preview which version would currently get published?